mespe/mespe.github.io/content/post/write_a_fun.md

 ```

 So, the goal is for each row of our experimental data.frame, find the
-corresponding cell of the CSV.
+corresponding cell of the hydro data.
 Then, we need to repeat for 3 more files.

 # The options